 Campaign managers shall not receive compensation for their duties.

-A campaign manager may be responsible for a campaign’s finances on behalf of their candidate(s) or group.
+A campaign manager may be responsible for a campaign’s finances on behalf of their candidate(s) or cooperative.
 This includes but is not limited to: using the Zap credit, submitting the expenses allowances form to the Electoral Office, and otherwise making purchases on behalf of the campaign.

 5.8 Third Party Endorsements